-The announcement of a Pokémon MOBA caught everyone a bit by surprise, but since then we haven’t heard a tonne of details about the new game.
-That’s why we decided to create a Pokémon Unite guide, drawing together everything we know about the upcoming arena battler.
-We’ve got details on how the game plays, the potential Pokémon Unite release date, and all the Pokémon that are set to arrive on release.
+The announcement of a Pokémon MOBA caught everyone a bit by surprise.
+That’s why we decided to create a Pokémon Unite guide, drawing together everything we know about the arena battler.
+We’ve got details on how the game plays, the Pokémon Unite release date, and all the Pokémon that are set to arrive on release.

 The announcement of a Pokémon MOBA received a mixed reaction from fans, but having seen the game, we’re actually pretty excited.
 With its unique scoring system and Pokémon catching, Unite feels like a loose take on the MOBA, and could quite easily expand into other fun Brawl Stars-esque party modes that take more influence from games like Pokémon Stadium.